OguzUzman/ExCoverJava/README.md

 # ExCoverJava
-Written in Java, a multi-threaded implementation of ExCover algorithm by Yoshitaka Kameya.
+Written in Java, a multi-threaded implementation of ExCover algorithm(Yoshitaka Kameya).
-It seems to work, but needs further development
+It seems to work, but it is incomplete and needs further development.